yojoecapital/notes/CS-585 Natural Language Processing/19-Context-free-Grammars-and-Syntax.md

 ### Treebanks

-- a ==treebank== is a set of linguistic tree structures that humans have assigned to texts following a set of annotation guidelines
+- a **treebank** is a set of linguistic tree structures that humans have assigned to texts following a set of annotation guidelines
 - used for **training** & **evaluation** of syntactic parsing models
 - the best-known treebank is the **Penn Treebank**